 He also sees the book festival as “an event flowing from the heart of the mission of the School of Theology and Ministry,” which since 1996 has been helping students “prepare for ministry to explore the deepest mysteries of human living.”
 STM strives to extend that opportunity to the wider community, and the Feb.
 13 festival allows the school and university to engage the Pacific Northwest culture in a serious, civil conversation about matters of spirituality, faith, ethics and justice,” Markuly says.
 “We hope it begins a new kind of conversation in the region.”

 Something new to the festival this year: two presentations will be given in Spanish.
 Donations will also be taken for the victims of the earthquake in Haiti.

 The event is free and open to the public.
-An RSVP is strongly encouraged by visiting Search for Meaning.
+An RSVP is strongly encouraged.